 My girl is building her life away from me.

-Even in a pandemic, she has managed to be incredibly busy with her schoolwork and working two jobs, while also actively participating in several of our church’s ministries.
-And, of course, she squeezes in safe social visits with friends with what little time she has left.
+She is incredibly busy with her schoolwork and working two jobs while actively participating in several of our church’s ministries.
+And, of course, she squeezes in socializing with friends with what little time she has left.

-My senior already has one foot out the door, and really, both feet are often gone, as I wait to hear how things went, how she’s doing, and what’s next for the coming day.
-These are the days when parenting my girl has transformed into being her home base, catching fleeting glimpses and rare embraces when I can.
-I’ve become her sounding board, her safe place to land.
-I’m at the ready to offer suggestions when asked, encouragement when needed, and praise for all the great things she’s doing.
+My senior already has one foot out the door, and both feet are often gone as I wait to hear how things went, how she’s doing, and what’s next for the coming day.
+Parenting my girl has transformed into being her home base, catching fleeting glimpses and rare embraces when I can.
+I’ve become her sounding board and her safe place to land, always ready to offer advice when asked, encouragement when needed, and praise for all the great things she’s doing.

 And she did.